NewStrangeWorlds/BeAR/_sources/sections/observations.rst.txt

 The conceptual difference between band-spectroscopy and photometry within BeAR is that unlike the former, a photometry observation does not have an instrument line profile because it’s supposed to cover a broader wavelength range.
-Instead, it can be processed through a filter transmission function to simulate the observation through a specific filter.
+Instead, it can be processed through a :ref:`filter transmission function <sec:filter_response>` to simulate the observation through a specific filter.
-Note, however, that this is not yet fully implemented in BeAR.
-For now, the two boundary wavelengths :math:`\lambda_{1}` and :math:`\lambda_{2}` should be used as the effective filter limits.
-The ability to read in and use specific filter transmission curves will be added in the future.

 Input file structure